Where to Buy Healthy Ingredients

 (Asian, Indian, Latin, Halal, etc.)

-Though we used to drive by these gems without a second thought, smaller ethnic grocers (or even the international food aisle at chain grocery stores) have great prices on items like rice, beans, lentils, coconut milk, tahini, rice noodles and (most importantly!)
+Though I used to drive by these gems without a second thought, smaller ethnic grocers (or even the international food aisle at chain grocery stores) have great prices on items like rice, beans, lentils, coconut milk, tahini, rice noodles and (most importantly!)
 Sriracha.
 Spices are usually sold in larger quantities for a fraction of the price.
 At chain grocery stores, inexpensive spices can often be found in the International food aisles, just a few feet away from the more expensive selection.

 Bonus items: International grocery stores can carry good produce too, especially items like onions, garlic, ginger, peppers, and fruit.
 Find quality dairy products at Israeli or Greek markets (authentic feta!).
 And don’t forget about hummus.